Miners weigh on European shares, Anglo American hits record low

 * Anglo American hits record low after restructuring plans

-LONDON, Dec 8 European shares fell on Tuesday, with mining shares led lower by a slump in Anglo American to a new record low, and a top pan-European index falling to a 6-week low.
+LONDON, Dec 8 European shares fell on Tuesday, with Anglo American slumping to a new record low after suspending its dividend and BHP Billiton slipping after a civil lawsuit seeking billion of dollars in damages.

-The FTSEurofirst 300 index fell 1.8 percent to 1,437.77 points, its lowest close since late October, with the STOXX Europe 600 Basic Resources sector dropping 6.6 percent to its lowest level since March 2009.
+The STOXX Europe 600 Basic Resources sector fell 6.2 percent to its lowest level since March 2009.

-Shares in Anglo American sank 12.3 percent after the miner announced restructuring steps, including plans to consolidate into three business units from six, sell more assets and suspend dividends for the second half of this year.
+Shares in Anglo American sank nearly 9 percent after the miner announced restructuring steps, including plans to consolidate into three business units from six, sell more assets and suspend dividends for the second half of this year.

-Miners also suffered from lingering concerns about demand from China, the world's top metals consumer.
+Miners also suffered from a fall in metals prices on lingering concerns about their demand in top consumer China.

 China's trade performance remained weak in November, casting doubt on hopes that its economy would level off in the fourth quarter and spelling more pain for its major trading partners.

-"It is increasingly become clear that the world's second largest economy is still far off from turning the corner despite countless measures like several rate cuts," Markus Huber, senior analyst at Peregrine & Black, said.
+"It is increasingly become clear that the world's second largest economy is still far off from turning the corner despite countless measures like several rate cuts etc," Markus Huber, senior analyst at Peregrine & Black, said.

 Chinese exports fell a worse-than-expected 6.8 percent from a year earlier, their fifth straight month of decline, while imports tumbled 8.7 percent, their 13th drop in a row.